toolkit-for-ynab/toolkit-for-ynab/README.md

 5. Run `yarn build:development` from within the folder you cloned which will build the Toolkit.

 - Whilst developing, you may prefer to run `yarn watch` which will monitor the project directory for changes and run `yarn build:development` automatically for you.
+If you're not going to add new features and plan to work only on existing ones (i.e. your changes don't require regenerating indexes) you can use `yarn watch:webpack`, this will compile changes only your changes to code, without regenerating indexes which might noticeably speed up the development.

 5. Deploying the extension: